Learn more about new regulations for AHPs, which small businesses can join to save on insurance costs.

 Although being part of a larger group does often come with price reduction due to a larger risk pool, there are more reasons why these plans will likely be a lot cheaper.

 As stated before, these plans do not have to offer the ten essential benefits.
-If you’re a young woman looking for maternity benefits, or someone with a chronic illness, you might be getting everything you need by getting coverage from an association health plan.
+If you’re a young woman looking for maternity benefits, or someone with a chronic illness, you might not be getting everything you need by getting coverage from an association health plan.

 Also differing from ACA policy—gender, age, and industry could affect prices of individuals being covered under association health plans.
 Health status is not included in this list though, so just as with the ACA, pre-existing conditions will not affect prices for those covered under association health plans.